sj-simmons/crypto/README.md

 >>> message[0]
 194
 ```
-UTF-8 is a *variable-length* encoding (see, for example, [here](https://sethmlarson.dev/blog/utf-8));
+Where did the 194 come from?
+UTF-8 is a *variable-length* encoding
-each character is encoded using one to four octets (bytes).
+(see, for example, [here](https://sethmlarson.dev/blog/utf-8)); each character is encoded
+using one to four octets (bytes).
 More frequently occurring characters
 generally use less bytes.
 The [left guillemet](https://unicode-table.com/en/00AB/)
 uses two bytes: **C2 AB** in hex, which is **194 171** in decimal.